chriselgee/poetry4n/Readme.md

 ## Usage

-1. Open the app in your browser.
+1. Open the app in your browser at `http://localhost:8080`.
-2. Create a new game or join an existing one using the Game ID.
+2. In the lobby, create a new game or select an existing one from the dropdown.
-3. Enter your name and select a team.
+3. Enter your name and select a team (A or B).
+4. Click "Join Game" to join the selected game.
-4. Wait for at least 4 players to join to start the game.
+5. Wait for at least 4 players to join (across both teams).
+6. The "Start Game" button will appear for eligible games; click it to begin.
-5. Follow on-screen instructions to play.
+7. Follow on-screen instructions to play: players take turns, use the "Ready" button, and assign points as appropriate.
+8. The game manages turns, timers, and scoring automatically.

+### Admin Panel

+- Visit `/admin` for admin controls.
+- Reset all phrases to unused or delete all games from the database.

 ## Project Structure